-- 1) This Section applies to piping and transfer systems for flammable liquids and combustible liquids. - 2) Except where otherwise stated in this Part, this Section shall not apply to the following: - a) tubing or casings and piping for oil or gas wells, - b) transmission pipelines, - c) piping for vehicles, aircraft, watercraft and portable or stationary engines, - d) piping systems in fuel-dispensing stations and distilleries, and - e) piping that falls within the scope of the applicable provincial or territorial codes regulating boilers and pressure vessels.
+- 1) This Section applies to piping and transfer systems for flammable liquids and combustible liquids. - 2) Except where otherwise stated in this Part, this Section shall not apply to the following: - a) tubing or casings and piping for oil or gas wells, - b) transmission pipelines, - c) piping for vehicles, aircraft, watercraft and portable or stationary engines, - d) piping systems in fuel-dispensing stations and distilleries, and - e) piping that falls within the scope of boiler and pressure vessel regulations made pursuant to the Safety Codes Act.